-400V drive 400V rated voltage 690V drive 690V rated voltage
+400V drive 400V rated voltage

-A typical 3 phase motor would be connected in $\Lambda$ for 400V operation or $\Delta$ for 200V operation, however, variations on this are common e.g.
+A typical 3 phase motor would be connected in A for 400V operation or $\Delta$ for 200V operation, however, variations on this are common e.g. A 690V $\Delta$ 400V

-人 690V A 400V

 Incorrect connection of the windings will cause severe under or over fluxing of the motor, leading to a very poor output torque or motor saturation and overheating respectively.